MinterTeam/minter-network-web/content/docs/index.md

 ### Who's a delegator?
 People that cannot or do not want to run validator operations can still participate in the staking process as delegators.
 Indeed, validators are not chosen based on their own stake but based on their total stake, which is the sum of their own stake and the stakes that are delegated to them.
 This is an important property, as it makes delegators a safeguard against validators that exhibit bad behavior.
 If a validator misbehaves, its delegators will unbond and move their staked coins away from it, thereby reducing its stake.
 Eventually, if a validator's stake falls below that of the last top address, it will be excluded from the validators set.

 Delegators share the rewards of their validators, but they also share the risks.
 In terms of rewards, validators and delegators differ in that validators can apply a fee on the reward that goes to their delegators before it is distributed.
-This fee is known to delegators beforehand and can be changed since Minter 2.0.
+This fee can be changed by validator once in 90 days.
 In terms of risks, delegators' coins can be slashed if their validator misbehaves.
 For more, see Risks section.

 To become a delegator, the coin holder needs to send a "Delegate" transaction where they specify how many coins they want to bond and to which validator.
 Later, if a delegator wants to unbond part or all of their stake, they need to send an "Unbond" transaction.
 From there, the delegator will have to wait for 30 days to get their coins back.
+Also, delegator can transfer stake to another validator by "Move" transaction with shorter lock period: 7 days.

 ### Directives of delegators
 Being a delegator is not a passive task.
 Here are the main directives of a delegator:
 - Perform careful due diligence on validators before delegating.
 If a validator misbehaves, part of its total stake, which includes the stakes of its delegators, can be slashed.
 Delegators should therefore carefully select validators they think will behave correctly.
 - Actively monitor their validator after having delegated.
 Delegators should ensure that the validators they're delegating to behave properly, meaning they have good uptime, do not get hacked, and participate in governance.
 If a delegator is not satisfied with their validator, they can unbond and switch to another validator.

 ### Rewards
 Validators and delegators earn rewards in exchange for their services.
 These rewards are given in two forms:
 - Block rewards;
 - Transaction fees: each transaction on the Minter Network comes with transactions fees.
 Fees are distributed to validators and delegators in proportion to their stake.

+A new staking option will be offered to users with Minter 3 Upgrade.
+They will be able to send their BIP into delegation with a 3-year lock and receive 3x rewards.

 ### Validator commission
 Each validator's staking pool receives rewards in proportion to its total stake.
 Before these rewards are distributed to delegators inside the staking pool, however, the validator can apply a fee.
 In other words, delegators have to pay a fee to their validators on the rewards they earn.